tikv/deep-dive-tikv/src/resource-scheduling/scheduler-of-kubernetes.md

 ### Predicate stage

-Kubernetes scheduler provides some predicates algorithms by default.
+The scheduler provides some predicates algorithms by default.
 For instance, the `HostNamePred` predicate checks if the hostname matches the requested hostname; the `PodsFitsResourcePred` checks if a node has sufficient resources, such as CPU, memory, GPU, opaque int resources and so on, to run a pod.
 Relevant code can be found in [kubernetes/pkg/scheduler/algorithm/predicates/](https://github.com/kubernetes/kubernetes/tree/master/pkg/scheduler/algorithm/predicates).

 ### Priority stage